yu-lab-vt/AQuA2-Cloud/readme.md

       **or...** Simply install Docker Engine using your distro’s package manager.

-2. Install a VNC client.
+2. Install a VNC client on any machine with network access to the server.
 RealVNC Viewer is one example.

-3. Download this Github project and place the project folder somewhere on the machine for which you'd like to execute and run AQuA2-Cloud.
+3. Download this Github project and place the project folder somewhere on the host/server.

       **Windows**: Use the web-browser to download the project and file explorer to place the folder wherever you like.
 Or, use git to do so as shown below...